konflux-ci/release-service-catalog/tasks/create-pyxis-image/README.md

 | snapshotPath | Path to the JSON string of the mapped Snapshot spec in the data workspace | No | |
 | dataPath | Path to the JSON string of the merged data to use in the data workspace.
 Only required if commonTags is not set or empty. | No | |

+## Changes in 2.5.0
+* The task now looks for tags in each component of the snapshot spec file and uses them instead of commonTags if any exist

 ## Changes in 2.4.0
 * containerImageIDs result is removed as the data is present in pyxis.json that is written to the workspace
 * the containerImage is now saved in the pyxis.json entries